 I’m working on adding more route guides to cycle.travel – not with the full stage-by-stage breakdown (that requires cycling the route, ideally) but with maps, photo galleries, and accommodation finder.

 What signposted routes have you enjoyed and would like to see in a cycle.travel guide?
 I’m keen to hear suggestions.

 To help fund the site, we may run content from third-party advertisers and networks.
-These ads may also set cookies.
-If you would prefer them not to, open your browser preferences, find ‘Privacy’ (or similar), and choose a setting such as ‘Disable third-party cookies and site data’.
+These ads may also attempt to set cookies on some browsers.
+If you would prefer them not to, please check in your browser preferences, under ‘Privacy’ (or similar), that you have chosen a setting such as ‘Disable third-party cookies and site data’.

 You may at any time inspect and delete your cookies using your browser settings.

 When you register as a user of cycle.travel, we’re grateful for your trust in our website, and we aim to remain worthy of that trust.